shield02/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * 9-full_creation - script that creates a table second_table in the database and add multiple records
 * 10-top_score - script that lists all records of the table, orderd by one of the columns
 * 11-best_score - script that lists all records with a score >= 10 in the table second_table of the current database
+* 12-no_cheating - script that updates the score of Bob to 10 in the table second_table